kfarr3/farr.ai/content/pages/readings.md

 * Warren Buffett - Investor and Entrepreneur - Todd Finkle
 * The Pragmatic Programmer - David Thomas & Andrew Hunt
+* The Ride of a Lifetime - Robert Iger

 # 2022